 - Eating food slowly and choosing whole foods can improve digestion.

 - Optimize Your Gut Flora:

-- A good probiotic, along with eating fermented foods (such as kimchi, sauerkraut, yogurt, kefir, and kombucha), can help to establish healthy gut flora by adding good bacteria to your digestive tract.
+- Eat probiotic foods like kimchi, sauerkraut, yogurt, kefir, and kombucha.
+Probiotics can help to establish healthy gut flora by adding good bacteria to your digestive tract.
 While this might seem a bit backwards (it is the bacteria that cause the gas), good bacteria produce less of the irritating gas.
 You can also use a probiotic supplement like Optiflora® DI to add good bacteria to your gut, supporting digestive and immune health.*

 - Stress, lack of sleep, and hormonal changes can also make food difficult to digest sometimes.